 During my stint at Satellogic, I became interested again in ham radio (I've been a licensed radioamateur since age 15).
 As an excuse for learning the Android platform, I took Thomas Sailer's multimon, wrapped it inside JNI and coded a simple frontend.
 It now serves as the FSK decoding backend for the APRSDroid project.
 Available under the GPL version 2.

 Satellogic is one the first argentinian aerospace startups.
-I spent 2 years there, working from the INVAP compound (in the beautiful town of Bariloche, Argentina) as a jack-of-all-trades developer designing and implementing simulation software, writing C code for hardware drivers and building a ground station and ground support software for an upcoming satellite mission.
+I spent 2 years there, working in the INVAP compound (in the beautiful town of Bariloche, Argentina) as a jack-of-all-trades developer designing and implementing simulation software, writing C code for hardware drivers and building a ground station and ground support software for the CUBEBUG-1 satellite, successfully launched on April 26th, 2013.

 I spent 3 months in Panama City and later working remotely, working with the development team as an architecture consultant and trainer, building the first version of Mv-Fleet, a tool for helping shipping companies optimize their container rotation costs.